jasrusable/openwrt-configurator/README.md

-# Open Network Controller CLI
+# OpenWrt Configurator

+A CLI to provision configuration onto OpenWrt devices.